Are you interested in regrowing your very own vegetables?

 - Cut the rest of the pineapple as you would usually, and munch while you prepare the top for planting.

-When the roots are 2-3 inches long, the pineapple crown can then be safely removed and replanted in light soil in a plant pot of your choice.
-Make sure it’s getting at least six hours of bright daylight— giving your new pineapple plant a suitable home to bear fruit.
+When the roots are 2-3 inches long, the pineapple crown can then be safely removed from the water bath and replanted in light soil in a plant pot of your choice.

-2. How to regrow Beet Greens with No Green Thumb Needed
+2. How to regrow Beet Greens with No Green Thumb Needed.

 Beets are a beauty to regrow.
 All you have to do is buy a bunch of beets that still have the tops attached.
 Trim off the greens and use them to cook!
 (Those leaves are tasty!).

-How to regrow it:
+How to regrow beet greens:

 - Cut off the top of the beets, leaving at least 1/2 inch of beetroot.